Event Landing Page vs Full Event Website: Which Do You Need?

 A multi-page site makes sense for:

 - Multi-track conferences.
 Multiple agendas, breakout sessions, and speaker tracks.
 Attendees need to browse and plan their day.
+A single page cannot hold 40 speaker bios and 8 session tracks without becoming overwhelming.

 - Events with sponsorship tiers.
 Sponsors expect a dedicated page with their logo, description, and links.
 This is often a contractual deliverable.
+A sponsor paying $10,000+ for a platinum tier expects more than a logo in a grid.

 - Events with SEO goals.
 If you want the event to rank in search for industry keywords, you need multiple content pages to build topical authority.
+A single page can rank for the event name, but not for broader industry terms.

 - Recurring events.
 Annual conferences benefit from a persistent site with past event archives, photo galleries, and testimonial pages that build credibility year over year.